-As a local governmental agency, the Port has planning, communication, and coordination obligations pursuant to the California Office of Emergency Services' Standardized Emergency Management System ("SEMS") Regulations, adopted in accordance with Government Code section 8607.
-The SEMS Regulations specify roles, responsibilities, and structures of communications at five different levels: field response, local government, operational area, regional, and state.
-Pursuant to this structure, the Port annually coordinates and communicates with the relevant safety agencies as well as other relevant local and state agencies.
-[Describe Port's role within the local and operational level].
+As a local governmental agency,3 the Port has planning, communication, and coordination obligations pursuant to the California Office of Emergency Services' Standardized Emergency Management System ("SEMS") Regulations,4 adopted in accordance with Government Code section 8607.
+The SEMS Regulations specify roles, responsibilities, and structures of communications at five different levels: field response, local government, operational area, regional, and state.5 Pursuant to this structure, the Port annually coordinates and communicates with the relevant safety agencies as well as other relevant local and state agencies.

 Under the SEMS structure, a significant amount of preparation is done through advanced planning at the county level, including the coordination of effort of public, private, and nonprofit organizations.
-San Joaquin County serves as the Operational Area and is guided by the San Joaquin County Office of Emergency Services.
+San Joaquin County serves as the Operational Area (OA) and is guided by the San Joaquin County Office of Emergency Services.
 The Operational Area includes local and regional organizations that bring relevant expertise to the wildfire prevention and recovery planning process.
 San Joaquin County is charged with taking the lead coordination role within the OA and with being the primary point of contact for the region and state.
-In an OA lead entity, the County manages and/or coordinates information, resources, and priorities among local governments and serves as the link between the local government and the regional level.
-At this level, the governing bodies are required in SEMS to reach a consensus on how resources will be allocated in a major crisis affecting multiple jurisdictions or agencies.
-Pursuant to the SEMS structure, the Port
+As an OA lead entity, the County manages and/or coordinates information, resources, and priorities among local governments and

+5 Cal.
+Gov. Code § 2403(b):
-(2) "Local government level" manages and coordinates the overall emergency response and recovery activities within their jurisdiction.

-(3) "Operational area level" manages and/or coordinates information, resources, and priorities among local governments within the operational area and serves as the coordination and communication link between the local government level and the regional level.

-(4) "Regional level" manages and coordinates information and resources among operational areas within the mutual aid region designated pursuant to Government Code §8600 and between the operational areas and the state level.
-This level along with the state level coordinates overall state agency support for emergency response activities.

-(5) "State level" manages state resources in response to the emergency needs of the other levels, manages and coordinates mutual aid among the mutual aid regions and between the regional level and state level, and serves as the coordination and communication link with the federal disaster response system.
+- (1) "Field response level" commands emergency response personnel and resources to carry out tactical decisions and activities in direct response to an incident or threat. - (2) "Local government level" manages and coordinates the overall emergency response and recovery activities within their jurisdiction. - (3) "Operational area level" manages and/or coordinates information, resources, and priorities among local governments within the operational area and serves as the coordination and communication link between the local government level and the regional level. - (4) "Regional level" manages and coordinates information and resources among operational areas within the mutual aid region designated pursuant to Government Code §8600 and between the operational areas and the state level.
+This level along with the state level coordinates overall state agency support for emergency response activities. - (5) "State level" manages state resources in response to the emergency needs of the other levels, manages and coordinates mutual aid among the mutual aid regions and between the regional level and state level, and serves as the coordination and communication link with the federal disaster response system.

-&lt;sup>3 As defined in Cal.
+3 As defined in Cal.
 Gov. Code § 8680.2.

-&lt;sup>4 19 CCR § 2407.
+4 19 CCR § 2407.